-According to a recent National Association of Colleges and Employers (NACE) survey, 67% of employers consider a candidate's recommendation letters when making hiring decisions.
+According to a National Association of Colleges and Employers (NACE) survey, 67% of employers consider a candidate's recommendation letters when making hiring decisions.
 That's right – more than half of employers weigh these letters heavily.
 They're not just checking boxes but digging for insight into who you are.

 And it's not just employers; the Graduate Management Admission Council (GMAC) found that a strong recommendation letter can boost your chances of admission to graduate programs by a whopping 32%.